Sabotage (Black Sabbath album): Artwork

 Sabotages front cover art has garnered mixed reactions over the years and is regarded by some as one of the worst album covers in rock history.
 The inverted mirror concept was conceived by Graham Wright, Bill Ward's drum tech, who was also a graphic artist.
 The band attended what they believed was a test photo shoot for the album cover, thus explaining their choice of clothing.
 Said Ward, "The only thing we didn't discuss was what we'd all wear on the day of the shot.
 Since that shoot day, the band has survived through a tirade of clothing comments and jokes that continue to this day".
 Ward, in fact, was wearing his wife's red tights in the photo.
 Wright recalls in the book How Black Was Our Sabbath that the plan was for each band member to appear on the cover dressed in black and had been instructed to bring some stage clothes for preliminary photos, but when they arrived, no black costumes had been laid out by the designers, and "the original concept had been overruled."
 The designers "carried on with the shoot, explaining they would superimpose the images at a later stage and that it would look great, to be honest.
 The session was unbelievably rushed, and the outcome was far from what had been originally envisaged.
 Ironically, the sleeve design that was intended to illustrate the idea of sabotage had instead become a victim of sabotage itself.
 By the time they saw it, it was too late to change."

-Release and reception
+Release

-Sabotage was released in the United Kingdom on 28 July 1975. where it peaked at number 7.
+Sabotage was released in the United States on 28 July 1975 and in September 1975 in the United Kingdom where it peaked at number 7.
 In the US, it peaked at the Billboard 200 at number 28.
+The album was certified Silver (60,000 units sold) in the UK by the BPI on 1 December 1975 and Gold in the US on 16 June 1997, but was the band's first release not to achieve platinum status in the US.